 During her tenure, she traveled widely giving lectures, holding meetings, and mapping strategy with some of the brightest minds of the times.
-In the mid-1940s, Modjeska worked with national NAACP lead counsel Thurgood Marshall to win equal pay cases for black public school teachers.
-It was an issue close to her heart, making the victories all the sweeter.
+In the mid-1940s, Modjeska worked with national their paychecks.

-Years earlier, when she was teaching, Modjeska was in line behind a white teacher at the bank one day, and was shocked to discover the difference in their paychecks.
 "I saw she was making absolutely twice as much as I was making," she said.
 "I know she wasn't a damn bit better teacher than I was, and I know I had as good an education as she had, but she was getting twice as much as I was getting."

-That bitter memory would fuel her passion for working to secure equal pay in South Carolina
+That bitter memory would fuel her passion for working to secure equal pay in South Carolina schools.
+In 1943, she became secretary of the Teachers Defense Fund, set up to raise money for court and was shocked to discover the difference in

-Come, See, and Hear